jayber/james_vs_borrow_checker/E0521_borrowed_data_escapes_outside_of_function/README.md

 So I would have to build the display only once and just switch the displayed view/layer/screen on the event

-src/bin/solution_move.rs is a "solution" that accomplishes this functionality, but it does mean that the whole view tree is built at once, rather than building a view when it is required.
+[src/bin/solution_move.rs]() is a "solution" that accomplishes this functionality, but it does mean that the whole view tree is built at once, rather than building a view when it is required.
 And everything gets moved all over the place, rather than referenced, so not Rusty at all.
+Yeuch!

+Cursive has a user_data member which I hope can be used to accomplish this without unnecessary moves